cloudfoundry-community-attic/aws-nat-bastion-bosh-cf/notes.md

-# Ant-man
+# aws-nat-bastion-bosh-cf

-A small Cloud Foundry with a big punch.

 Setup the pre-requisites, clone this repo, run the commands, and you'll have a fully functional Cloud Foundry to deploy applications on AWS.

 How does it work?
-[Terraform](https://www.terraform.io/) is used to configure the required networking infrastructure on AWS, next `bosh-init` sets up the BOSH Director, then BOSH will install Cloud Foundry.
+[Terraform](https://www.terraform.io/) configures the networking infrastructure on AWS, next `bosh-init` sets up the BOSH Director, then BOSH installs Cloud Foundry.

 ## Goals